tamersp25/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-3.md

 Notice that we manually entered a MIME type of `text/plain`.

-The various other form fields (`startOffsetMS`, `iwdth`, `height`, etc.) are meaningless in the context of text input, so it doesn't matter what the values are.
+The various other form fields (`startOffsetMS`, `width`, `height`, etc.) are meaningless in the context of text input, so it doesn't matter what the values are.
 Our engine code ignores these fields.

 We can use the green **Submit request** button to cause the `engine` driver to hit our `/process` webhook with the test-mode data chunk we've configured.
 The result is shown in the page, just under the Submit button: